Red, theory; black, fact

 error is subsequently detected somewhere in the brain, this results in a burst

-of synaptic release of some monoamine modulator into the inferior olive, which
+of synaptic release of some monoamine neuromodulator into the inferior olive, which

 potentiates the firing of any recently-disinhibited olivary cell.
 On the next